2010 B2B Lead Generation Marketing ROI Study

 - Organizations that use marketing ROI metrics reported higher use of lead quality measures based on customer revenue generated from the initial sale (51% vs. 21% of organizations that use only non-financial metrics) and lead quality based on sales conversion rates (63% vs. 34%).

-Also, join Lenskold Group for a FREE Webinar on August 4th, discussing Detailed Findings, Conclusions and Recommendations from the 2010 B2B Lead Generation Marketing ROI Study.
+View this webinar for detailed findings, conclusions and recommendations from the 2010 B2B Lead Generation Marketing ROI Study.